 Tonight is Noson Galan Gaeaf in Wales.
 This translates from the Welsh as Winter's Eve: Nos(on) is the night (before), Calan (or Galan when the spelling of the word has a mutation applied to it) means the first day and Gaeaf is Winter.
 It originates from the ancient celtic festival of Samhain, celebrating the end of autumn and harvest season and the beginning of Winter.

 If we divide the year into light and dark, we are now about to enter the darkest segment, between Samhain and the Winter Solstice, when the light returns to us once more.
-For me, this …
+For me, …

 This afternoon, at 2.31 pm, the Sun crosses the celestial equator (or the imaginary line in the sky above the Earth's Equator) from South to North and the Autumn Equinox will occur.
 At that particular point, days and nights are of equal length, a moment of balance between light and dark, a threshold between two seasons.

 As I write this, the scene on our patch of Welsh countryside is typical of Mabon time.
-Looking out, the landscape is still mainly green with only a few dots of autumnal yellows and oranges here and there and the blue sky continues the …
+Looking out, the landscape is still mainly green with only a few dots of autumnal yellows and oranges here and there and the blue sky continues …

 It's still another two weeks till the official start of Autumn at the Equinox yet there are plenty of signs that Summer has retreated and Autumn is settling in.
 There is a chill in the air, the colours of the landscape are changing and nuts and berries are abundant in the hedgerow.
 But there is something else that heralds the new season: the robins are back singing their Autumn song.

 During Summer, robins are conspicuous by their absence, so much so that they seem to disappear.
-Of course, that's not true as they don't migrate (most don't anyway) but they …
+Of course, that's not true as they don't migrate (most don't anyway) but …

 I am sitting at our dining room table, the fire lit in the woodburner behind me warming my back and the sweet scent from the orange and clove candle flowing through the room.
 It's just before 5 pm and I have just come in from shutting the hens in their coop, having taken themselves to bed already.
 It's dark, cold and damp outside and I am glad of the warm and welcoming, cosy room where I can settle down to write my thoughts and reflections about Samhain, the ancient festival on the Wheel of the Year that falls today.